 All Lots are sold as seen, and the absence of any reference to the condition of a watch does not imply the lot is in good condition and without defects, repairs or restorations.
 Most watches have been repaired in the course of their normal lifetime and may now incorporate parts not original to them.
 We do not undertake any

 inspection of any watches prior to any Sale.
 We make no representation or warranty that any watch is in working order.
 As watches often contain fine and complex mechanisms, Prospective Buyers should be aware that a general service, change of battery or further repair work, for which they are solely responsible, may be necessary.

 All Lots are sold as seen.
 We do not accept any responsibility for any repairs/defects or restorations of any such item.
 We have not carried out inspections or testing on such items and the absence of any reference to the condition of a vehicle or motorcycle does not imply it is in good condition.
 We make no representation of warranty as to any condition of any vehicle or motorcycle.

 Some furniture offered in the sale (as applicable) was not originally intended for use in a private home and will be sold under the category “works of art”.
 It is possible that some furniture does not comply with the Furniture and Furnishings (Fire)(Safety) Regulations 1989 and, for this reason, should not be used in a private home or re-upholstered.
 We do not provide any warranty or guarantee as to the safety of such furniture or the compliance with the Furniture and Furnishings (Fire) (Safety) Regulations 1989.

-Whilst reasonable endeavours are used to describe items accurately, Lots are sold with all faults, imperfections and errors of description.
-However, if upon collation, any book sold as an individual item, is found to lack text pages or illustrations, the same may be returned to Tennants within seven days of the Day of Sale with a written description of the defect and in the same condition as it was purchased.
+If a printed book is found on collation to lack any text-leaves or illustrations, the item may be returned to Tennants within seven days of the Day of Sale with a written description of the defect and in the same condition as it was purchased.